 Fairfax County (County Board)

-Providence District Supervisor (Fairfax County; deep-blue district): Democrats Erika Yalowitz and Dalia Palchik are running to replace Democratic incumbent Supervisor Linda Smyth, who announced on 12/4 that she will not be running for reelection.
+Providence District Supervisor (Fairfax County; deep-blue district): Democrats Erika Yalowitz, Dalia Palchik, Edythe Kelleher and Phillip A. Niedzielski-Eichner are running to replace Democratic incumbent Supervisor Linda Smyth, who announced on 12/4 that she will not be running for reelection.

 Springfield District Supervisor (Fairfax County; Tim Kaine carried this district by a 2:1 margin in November): Democrat Linda Sperling is challenging Republican incumbent Pat Herrity

 Chair: Sharon Bulova has announced she’s retiring after 2019 and has endorsed Supervisor Jeff McKay to succeed her.
-We’ll see if any other Dems run, and also if Pat Herrity or any other Republican decides they feel like losing the Chair race in 2019.
+Democrat Tim Chapman has also announced, as have Ryan McElveen and Alicia Plerhoples.
+We’ll see if Pat Herrity or any other Republican decides they feel like losing the Chair race in 2019.
 Heh.

 Loudoun County (County Board)